canimus/cuallee/README.md

 > Made with ❤️ in Utrecht 🇳🇱<br/>
-> Maintained over ⌛ from Ljubljana 🇸🇮
+> Maintained over ⌛ from Ljubljana 🇸🇮<br/>
+> Extended 🚀 by contributions all over the 🌎